hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step8-explore.md

 `kubectl describe configmap fibonacci`{{execute}}

-When the kubeless CLI tool registers your function it sends a custom and declarative Kubernetes manifest file.
+When the Kubeless CLI tool registers your function it sends a custom and declarative Kubernetes manifest file.
 The file itself has a custom Kubernetes _kind_.
 These kinds are registered as CRDs.
 The list of CRDs for Kubeless can be found with this

 `kubectl get crds --namespace kubeless`{{execute}}